FAQ's

 Metal Frame - flowers are encased between glass and framed using the tiffany stained glass method

 Timber Frame - Once artwork is designed it will be taken to a local framer to frame in high quality timber.
-Teak and limewash are options at this time.
+Natural, teak and limewash are options at this time.

 Where are you based?

-I am based on the Sunshine Coast.
-Wedding / Floral bouquets can be dropped off at my home studio.
+Created with Joy Art is based on the Sunshine Coast.
+Wedding / Floral bouquets can be dropped off and are picked up at my home studio with an appointment.
+Bouquets can also be shipped nationally.

 Can I ship you my bridal bouquet to press?